Blue5GD/Legendary-Code.org-Projects/README.md

 ## Freshman Projects
 I cannot share them due to limitations of the account they were made on.
 But I have a video of each app I built and copy-pasted the code for each of them.

+(I haven't added the video yet btw.
+I have to add it before April lolll)